stp-statusboard/cloudwatch/README.md

 Available `ACTION`:

-* count - document count from last month
+* count - document count from last month (which is used by default)
 * free_storage - fre storage from last month
 * cpu - cpu utilization from last month